codergvbrownsville/codergvb/user/pages/03.projects/blog.md

 pagination: true
 ---
 <center>
 These are active projects we work on at Code#RGV: Brownsville.
-Come join us at a [Meetup](http://codergvb.org/events) to contribute!
+Come join us at a <a href="http://codergvb.org/events">Meetup</a> to contribute!
 </center>